meuniv/NovaDTC/source/introduction.rst

 For your convenience, these instructions are also available as a short Youtube video below.

 ..
 Note:: This document provides you a guide to complete the Nova award!
 All requirements are marked with the following symbol: :math:`\boxed{\mathbb{REQ}\Large \rightsquigarrow}`.
-In addition, a number of fun *Addditional Challenges** are provided in boxes.
+In addition, a number of fun *Additional Challenges* are provided in boxes for your entertainment.

 If you have any question
 ------------------------